On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: Multidimensional Dyadic Simulation

-For ease of presentation, in the following, we fix the number of dimensions $d$ at 2 until the end of~\autoref{sec:2ddyasim}.
-In a 2D universe, we can say that any 2D range is the Cartesian product of its horizontal and vertical 1D ranges.
+For ease of presentation, in the following, we fix the number of dimensions $d$ at 2.
+We assume all underlying RVs, $X_{i_1, i_2}$ for $(i_1, i_2)$ in the 2D universe $[0, \Delta)^2$, are i.i.d. with a certain target distribution $X$.
+This assumption is appropriate for our reasoning below about the time complexity of a 2D ERS solution, since as shown earlier this time complexity is not affected by the strength of the independence guarantee provided, in the cases of Gaussian and Poisson.
+In a 2D universe, any 2D range can be considered the Cartesian product of its horizontal and vertical 1D ranges.
 We say a 2D range is \emph{dyadic} if and only if its horizontal and vertical 1D ranges are both dyadic.
 Since any general (not necessarily dyadic) 1D range can be ``pieced together'' using $O(\log\Delta)$ 1D dyadic ranges~\cite{rusu-jour}, it is not hard to show, using the Cartesian product argument, that any general 2D range can be ``pieced together'' using $O(\log^2\Delta)$ 2D dyadic ranges.
-Hence in the following, we focus on the computation (generation) of only 2D dyadic range-sums.
+Hence in the following, we focus on the generation of only 2D dyadic range-sums.
+We assume all underlying RVs, $X_{i_1, i_2}$ for $(i_1, i_2)$ in the 2D universe $[0, \Delta)^2$, are i.i.d. with a certain target distribution $X$.